vmware-archive/node-examples/book-service/README.md

 C:\node-examples\book-service>.\scripts\startGemFire.ps1
 ```

-### Run the App
+### Run the Example App

-With a current working directory of `node-examples/book-service` and run the app:
+Set your current working directory to `node-examples/book-service` and run the app:

 On Mac and Linux: